 Fill Types and What They Do

 Natural latex (solid or shredded).
 The most responsive pillow fill — pushes back immediately under pressure rather than compressing slowly.
 Solid latex provides consistent support that doesn't shift or clump.
-Shredded latex can be adjusted by adding or removing fill and conforms more closely to head shape while still providing active support.
+Shredded latex conforms more closely to the head shape while still providing active support, and can be adjusted by adding or removing fill.
 Naturally breathable; does not retain heat.
 GOLS-certified organic latex is the highest standard available.
-See: Avocado Molded Latex Pillow and Shredded Latex Pillow.
+Avocado's latex pillows: Molded Latex Pillow (solid molded core) and Green Pillow (shredded latex ribbons + organic kapok, adjustable fill).

-Down and down alternative.
+Down.
 Soft, conforming, low resistance.
 Works well for stomach sleepers and back sleepers who prefer minimal support.
-Down clusters compress significantly under head weight, which means loft perception is higher than functional support height.
+Down clusters compress significantly under head weight, meaning loft perception exceeds functional support height.
 Responsibly sourced down carries RDS (Responsible Down Standard) certification.
+See: Down Pillow.

 Memory foam.
 Responds slowly to pressure — holds a shape rather than pushing back.
-Many side and back sleepers find memory foam pillow support diminishes through the night as the foam compresses and holds the compressed position.
+Many side and back sleepers find that memory foam pillow support diminishes through the night as the foam compresses and holds the compressed position.
 Retains heat.
-Petroleum-derived; off-gasses VOCs.
-Not available in Avocado's pillow lineup.
+Petroleum-derived.
+Not used in any Avocado pillow.

 Certifications That Matter for Pillows

 You sleep with your face in contact with your pillow for 6–8 hours per night.
 The same material and certification principles that apply to mattresses apply to pillows — and OEKO-TEX® Standard 100 Class I specifically designates the highest certification tier for skin-contact products.
 Every Avocado pillow holds OEKO-TEX® Standard 100 Class I certification.
-GOLS-certified organic latex pillows additionally hold the most stringent organic certification available for latex material.
+GOLS-certified organic latex pillows also hold the most stringent organic certification available for latex.

 Frequently Asked Questions